maliha-srbd/simple/new 1.md

-This is the first line.
+This is the First line.

-This is the second line.
+This is the Second line.

-And the third line.
+And the Third line.